ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 Users are counted and managed by using the list of authorized users that belongs to each  {{site.data.keyword.contdelivery_short}} service instance.
 Users are automatically added to this list when they meet any of the following criteria:

 * View, edit, or run a delivery pipeline.
 * Have Developer (or greater) access to a repo in {{site.data.keyword.gitrepos}} that allows them to commit and push changes to that repo.
 Users of Git repos with the Guest or Reporter roles with read-only access are not counted as authorized users.
+Users of Git Project Access Tokens with the Developer (or greater) role are counted as authorized users.
+These users appear in the list of authorized users as `bot` users.

 Users with the Guest or Reporter roles are not automatically added to the authorized users list.
 To prevent users from accessing toolchains and automatically being added to the authorized user list for a {{site.data.keyword.contdelivery_short}} service instance, complete the following actions: